Teddy Bear Pattern Tutorial – Anteater In A Jacket

 Step-By-Step Pattern Tutorial

-Step 1: First of all sew up all the tucks (marked in green).
+Step 1: Sew all darts (marked in green).

-Step 2: Sew the two sides of the head (1 + 1 mirror) along the marks from A to B.
+Step 2: Sew the two sides of the head (1 + 1 mirror) from A to B.

-Step 4: Sew the neck to the body along the marks D to D, and E to E. We do the same with the mirror sides.
+Step 4: Sew the neck to the body from D to D and E to E. Repeat for the mirrored parts.

-Step 7: Sew the outer and inner parts of the legs (1 + 1 mirror).
-Leave the opening for the eversion unsewn (highlighted with a red dotted line).
+Step 7: Sew outer and inner legs (1 + 1 mirror), leaving the red-dotted opening unsewn.

 Step 8: Sew on the feet.

-Turn out the finished parts of the anteater using a wooden stick with a blunt end.
+Turn the finished parts right-side out with a blunt wooden stick.

 Sew on the ears.

-Insert discs with cotter pins inside of the limb.
-Fill the limbs with the synthetic filler and sew up the holes.
+Insert discs with cotter pins into the limbs, stuff them, and sew up the openings.

 Final Touches